Arne Selmosson

 Arne Selmosson (29 March 1931 – 19 February 2002) was a Swedish footballer who played as a striker.

 Club career

 Born in Götene, Selmosson played for Jönköpings Södra, Udinese, Lazio, Roma and Skövde AIK.

 International career

-Selmosson earned four caps for the Swedish national team between 1951 and 1958, scoring one goal, and played at the 1958 FIFA World Cup on home soil, in which the Swedish team finished as runners-up.
+Selmosson earned four caps for the Sweden national team between 1951 and 1958, scoring one goal, and played on home soil at the 1958 FIFA World Cup, achieving runners-up status.